mhamrah/ansible-mesos-playbook/README.md

 * zookeeper, haproxy, mesos-master and marathon with ha mode run on nodes in the mesos_master group.
 The zoo_id host variable is used to configure zookeeper.
 * mesos-slave runs in the mesos_slaves group and are passed the list of mesos_masters for coordination.
-* Deimos is installed on the slaves as the external container executor for Mesos.
+* Docker and native mesos are configured as containerizers on mesos-slaves.
 * A cron job on each master is set up to query the marathon api and configure HAProxy.
 * HAProxy routes a frontend (listening on port 80) to backends based on marathon tasks.
 * You probably want to tweak the HAProxy configuration script (in /opt/marathon/bin) for your needs.
 With the current setup you can have a wildcard dns prefix route to a backend matching the marathon name: i.e. www.example.com would do a least-connection proxy to the www task.

+If you don't want to overload the mesos_masters group, simply remap the existing roles to new groups.

 ### Notes

-Currently this installs Mesos 0.20 with Marathon 0.7.0-RC3.
-Mesos 0.20 only supports host networking, so make sure your containers pick up and use the assigned Marathon ports.
+Currently this installs Mesos 0.20.1 with Marathon 0.7.3.

 ### Launching a Container